GoldenCheetah/CloudDB/README.md

 # CloudDB
-Cloud DB is cloud based data storage extension of GoldenCheetah (which is planned to be released first time with GoldenCheetah Version 4.0).
+Cloud DB is cloud based data storage extension of GoldenCheetah (available in GoldenCheetah Version 3.4).

 It is planned to provide Cloud Database for GoldenCheetah artifacts